dwyl/phoenix-content-negotiation-tutorial/README.md

-This is understandable given that we don't have any route that accepts JSON requests.
+This is understandable given that we don't have any pipeline/route that accepts JSON requests. <br />
 Let's get on with the content negotiation part!